diana-hui-yang/cohesity-scripts/sbt/backup-ora-coh-sbt/linux/README.md

 - -j : encryption certificate file directory, default directory is lib
 - -x : yes means gRPC is used. no means SunRPC is used.
 The default is yes
 - -d : yes means source side dedup is used.
 The default is yes
+- -u : Retention time (days to retain the backups, expired file are deleted by SBT.
+It is only required if -e option is not used or Cohesity policy is not used)
+- -e : Retention time (days to retain the backups, expired file are deleted by Oracle.
+It is only required if retention is managed by oracle only)
+- -q : yes means sbt activity record are recorded in sbtio.log. no means only errors are recorded in sbtio.log.
+The default is yes
 - -w : yes means print rman backup scripts only.
 The RMAN script is not executed

 ## Backup to Cohesity view "orasbt1" exmaple